Chakradharpur railway station

-Chakradharpur Railway Station serves Chakradharpur in West Singhbhum district in the Indian state of Jharkhand.
+Chakradharpur railway station (station code: CKP) is a railway station of South Eastern Railway in Chakradharpur of West Singhbhum district in the Indian state of Jharkhand.
+The station is on the Howrah–Nagpur–Mumbai line and serves as the divisional headquarters of the Chakradharpur railway division.

 History

 The Bengal Nagpur Railway was formed in 1887 for the purpose of upgrading the Nagpur Chhattisgarh Railway and then extending it via Bilaspur to Asansol, in order to develop a shorter Howrah–Mumbai route than the one via Allahabad.
 The Bengal Nagpur Railway main line from Nagpur to Asansol, on the Howrah–Delhi main line, was opened for goods traffic on 1 February 1891.

 Electrification

 The Purulia–Chakradharpur, Kandra–Gomharria, Sini–Adityapur, Adityapur–Tatanagar, Chakradharpur–Manoharpur and Manoharpur–Rourkela sections were electrified in 1961–62.